sweng-epfl/public/lectures/Requirements/Quiz.md

 ## Question 2

 _Validation_ is checking that the code...
-1. ...correctly implements an interface
+1. Correctly implements an interface
-2. ...corresponds to what users want
+2. Corresponds to what users want
-3. ...corresponds to a user story
+3. Corresponds to a user story
-4. ...can be mathematically proved correct
+4. Can be mathematically proved correct

 <details>
 <summary>Click to show the answer</summary>